Aethylred/vagrant-puppet-harness/README.md

 It will also make dynaguppy-harness more useful to other contributors as it allows them to use their own forks and variants of dynaguppy.
 It may even allow the dynaguppy-harness to be used for the testing and development of other Puppet configurations.
 Alternatively, `etc-puppet` can be created as an empty directory that exposes a VM's `/etc/puppet`, which is what was done to dynaguppy to get its initial contents.

-#### Why is dynaguppy in `.gitignore`?
+#### Why is etc-puppet in `.gitignore`?

-Give that it is undesirable that dynaguppy is a submodule, nor is it desirable that it is accidentally included in git commits.
+Give that it is undesirable that etc-puppet is a submodule, nor is it desirable that it is accidentally included in git commits.

 # Licensing